Ptujec/LaunchBar/Transcripts/README.md

 # LaunchBar Action: Transcripts (YouTube)

+**IMPORTANT NOTE: Unfortunately, YouTube seems to have changed something that prevents the subtitle URLs from returning any data.
+I will try to fix this if possible.
+If you have any ideas, feel free to help.**

 *[→ See a list of all my actions here.](https://ptujec.github.io/launchbar)*

 This action allows you to download transcriptions from YouTube videos.
 You can pass a URL to the action, or simply press `enter` to let the action retrieve the URL from your browser.